deepakkashyap3013/Ordering-app/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## About the Application
-##### A backend API project using Nestjs that uses Microservices architecture build with RabbitMQ and MongoDB database to persist data
+##### A backend API project using Nestjs that uses Microservices architecture built with RabbitMQ and MongoDB database to persist data.
+##### Used Docker for containerising the application.

 ## Installation